kbenoit/coursepack-bookdown/readme.md

 If you are familiar with the programming language R you can also use the RStudio application with the "knitr" expansion to author manuscripts.
 There is no R code used in this MY451 course pack.
 But you may find R useful for producing complex or dynamic tables or figures in your book project.
 You can even produce dynamic figures that readers of your book's website can interact with.

-You can find documentation for a variety of Markdown that supports R code [here](http://rmarkdown.rstudio.com/lesson-1.html).
+You can find documentation for a variation of Markdown that supports R code [here](http://rmarkdown.rstudio.com/lesson-1.html).

 RStudio can be found and downloaded [here](https://www.rstudio.com/).